szczepankozdeba/BattleShips_1/README.md

 The goal of this project is to create a digital version of the classic Battleship board game that runs on an STM32 microcontroller.
 The game is designed to showcase the capabilities of embedded systems and their interaction with various external peripherals.

-Features:
-LED Matrices: The game board is displayed on LED matrices, providing a visual representation of the Battleship grid.
-Keyboard Input: Players can input their moves using an external keyboard, making the game interactive and engaging.
-LCD Displays: LCD displays show game status, player turns, and other relevant information.
-Real-Time Gameplay: The game offers real-time gameplay, allowing players to take turns and strategize.

 Getting Started:
 To run the game on your STM32 embedded system, follow these steps: